The Bottom-Up Default

 Duan, J.-C., W. Miao, J.A.
 Chan-Lau, and the Credit Research Initiative of the National University of Singapore, 2017,

-BuDA: A Bottom-Up Default Analysis Framework, Matlab
+BuDA: A Bottom-Up Default Analysis Framework, Matlab toolbox version 2.0.

 The theory and implementation details you need to know, and the User Manual you have to read